 Fake plants look authentic, provide shade from the sun, and enable tortoises to feel at home.
 Also, artificial plants are much easier to care for than natural plants.
-Unfortunately, some tortoises may eat and chew fake plants.
+Unfortunately, some tortoises chew and eat fake plants.
 Given that the material is non-digestible, this could cause impaction.

 You can still use fake plants in a tortoise’s enclosure, but certain caveats apply.
-Don’t just put artificial plants in the enclosure and let your tortoise eat them.
-There needs to be some separation between tortoises and artificial plants, so they can’t consume them when you’re not around.
+Don’t just put artificial plants in the enclosure and let the tortoise eat them.
+There must be some separation between tortoises and artificial plants, so they can’t consume them when you’re not around.

 Can You Put Fake Plants in a Tortoise Tank?

-A tortoise tank should never be left bare, as this can lead to boredom and depression.
-An unhappy tortoise is an unhealthy, more defensive tortoise that may stop engaging and eating food.
+A tortoise tank should never be left bare because this can lead to boredom and depression.
+An unhappy tortoise is unhealthy, more defensive, less engaging, and more likely to stop eating.

 Most wild tortoise species (except dessert varieties) encounter all manner of greenery in their surroundings.
-So,o an enclosure should replicate its natural living environment.
+So, an enclosure should replicate its natural living environment.

 Getting plants for a tortoise enclosure can be costly, time-consuming, and hard to manage.
-If you don’t have green fingers, you may struggle to keep the plant life alive and healthy in a tortoise’s warm and humid living conditions.
+You may struggle to keep plants alive in warm and humid living conditions if you don’t have green fingers.

 Fake plants are a simple alternative to real plants.
-If you choose your artificial plants wisely and keep a watchful eye on your tortoise, they can make an excellent addition to an enclosure.
+If you choose your artificial plants wisely and keep a watchful eye on the tortoise, they can make a nice addition to an enclosure.

 Let’s take a closer look at the different considerations:

-Fake plants can look great in your tortoise’s habitat, adding the visual of lush greenery.
+Fake plants can look great in a tortoise’s habitat, adding the visual of lush greenery.